LFM8787/PSADT.ToastNotification/README.md

 * **InstallationRestartPrompt_ShowIcon**: Shows a warning icon in the restart notification.

 Options used by the Application that raise the Toast Notification:
+> The custom application identifier used to raise the Toast Notification is automatically registered system wide or per user and it is volatile, nothing remains in registry after logoff/reboot.

 * **AppId**: Identifier of the application used to display the Toast Notification.
 * **DisplayName**: Display name on Toast Notification used to display it.